 How collaborative partnerships work

 Collaborating with partners is vital when conducting research and developing and implementing practical solutions to fire safety issues.
-For more on collaborative research at BRE, see our infographic.
+For more on collaborative research at BRE, see the infographic below or download it as a PDF .

 Further information on impacts of collaboration